esheldon/xshear/README.md

 Runs of the code can easily be parallelized across sources as well as lenses.

-Parallelizing across sources makes sense for cross-correlation shear, because the source catalog is generally much larger than the lense catalog.
+Parallelizing across sources makes sense for cross-correlation shear, because the source catalog is generally much larger than the lens catalog.
 The source catalog can be split into as many small chunks as needed, and each can be processed on a different cpu across many machines.